Treason! Arrest him! The Democratic lawmaker who enrages Donald Trump

 The White House has largely stonewalled investigations by Democratic-led committees, a slow-motion clash that seemed to reach its apex when Corey Lewandowski, Trump’s former campaign manager and a close confidant, spent five hours of public testimony trading insults and accusations with lawmakers on the House Judiciary Committee and answering few of their questions.
 Democrats have been insistent on not repeating that performance.

-A senior House Democratic aide said freshmen House Democrats from competitive districts, whose opinions have proven pivotal to the impeachment process, gave Schiff good reviews for his handling of the probe during a closed-door meeting about the impeachment process with Pelosi and other Democratic leaders last week.
+A senior House Democratic aide said freshmen House Democrats from competitive districts, whose opinions have proven pivotal to the impeachment process, gave Schiff good reviews for his handling of the probe during a closed-door meeting on the impeachment process with Pelosi and other Democratic leaders last week.

 “They didn’t want another Lewandowski hearing, that was a recurrent theme,” the aide said.

-Reporting by Brad Heath, Ginger Gibson, Patricia Zengerle, Richard Cowan and Susan Cornwell; Editing by Ross Colvin and Paul Simao
+Reporting by Brad Heath, Ginger Gibson, Patricia Zengerle, Richard Cowan and Susan Cornwell; Editing by Ross Colvin, Paul Simao and Dan Grebler